bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 ## Create a Test Project with bUnit Template

-If you want to skip a few steps in the guide above, you can use the [bUnit test project template](https://www.nuget.org/packages/bunit.template/).
+To skip a few steps in the guide above, use the [bUnit test project template](https://www.nuget.org/packages/bunit.template/).
 The bUnit project template is only available for using with xUnit as the general-purpose testing framework, but that will change in the future.

 The steps are as follows:

 1. Install the template (only needed the first time)
 2. Create a new test project
 3. Add the test project to your solution

 These steps look like this from the `dotnet` CLI: